rcos/CSCI-4470-OpenSource/Syllabus.md

 - Understanding of Open Source Software Tools and Community
 - Understanding of Open Source Licensing.
 - Understanding of Testing, Version Control.
-- Understanding of Common Open Source Software Stacks.
+- Understanding of Common Open Source Software Stacks and common tools.

 ## Syllabus: